 Over the next five years, they also said they will plant 30,000 hectares of trees, an area that is larger than the whole of Birmingham.

 Tanya Steele, chief executive of WWF said: ‘The Chancellor’s commitment to restoring nature and the initial spending announcements on how he plans to achieve it are a positive step forward, but we’re relying on the upcoming spending review to deliver more if we are to achieve net-zero and restore nature.’

 The chancellor also announced that funding will be made available for carbon capture technology, with £800m to be spent on two clusters of carbon storage technology by 2040.

 Rebecca Newsom, head of politics at Greenpeace UK, commented on the budget: ‘Far from “getting it done” for climate and nature, the Chancellor has completely missed the opportunity to address the climate emergency.
 Instead, by announcing £27bn for new roads, it seems he’s driving in the opposite direction.

-‘Ending the red diesel tax break and the Nature for Climate Fund announcements are important steps.
-But they are just a fraction of what is needed to get the UK on track to deliver net-zero before COP26.
+‘This is just a fraction of what is needed to get the UK on track to deliver net-zero before COP26.

 ‘The Chancellor will only redeem himself by rapidly increasing spending on climate and nature to at least 5%, making our buildings highly efficient and significantly boosting public transport in the National Infrastructure Strategy and Spending Review later this year.’